Abhipanda4/Feature-Generating-Networks/README.md

 * Using MLPClassifier instead of a linear Softmax classifier yields much better results.

 Note:
-The dataset has to be downloaded and extracted into proper numpy arrays of specified shapes for the training/testing the model.
+The dataset has to be downloaded and extracted into proper numpy arrays of specified shapes for training/testing the model.
+All relevant files except the Resnet101 feature matrix have been uploaded in this repo.
 See comments in datautils.py for more info.